 I’ve taken animals with these broadheads.
 Axis deer.
 Whitetail.
 Everything I’ve shot with a Rage has responded the way it should—quick and ethical.
 The deployment is reliable.
 The terminal performance is there.
 When you’re spending your money on your setup, you want gear that does exactly what the company claims, and Rage doesn’t make excuses.

 I’ve included kill photos in this review because that’s where gear gets tested.
 Talk is cheap.
 Results speak loud.
-If you prefer fixed blades, the Tooth of the Arrow is worth testing, and there’s always new options in the broadhead space.
+If you prefer fixed blades, the Tooth of the Arrow is worth testing, and Thorn Broadheads The Crown is another option worth testing.
 But the Hypodermic remains my go-to for serious hunting.